Training Dataset Dumper Tutorial#

 Solution: Set up the dataset dumper for submitting to the grid.

-First you need to setup the required software (similar as for local usage).
+First you need to setup the required software (similar as for local usage, assuming here you already built it).

 source training-dataset-dumper/setup/athanalysis.sh